lcsLucas/password-generator/README.md

-# Password Generator Library in Go
+# Password Generator Library in Go with React

 A simple and flexible password generator library written in Go.
 This library allows you to generate random passwords with varying complexity levels based on your requirements.